Shared by Pnina Shasha

 Step 6

-Make the soup: In a large stockpot, heat 1 tablespoon of oil over medium heat.
-Saute the 1 chopped onion until translucent, about 4 minutes.
-Add the beets and saute until softened, about 7 to 8 minutes.
-Add the water, half of the lemon juice, sugar, salt, pepper, and celery leaves if using, and bring the mixture to a boil.
+Add the rest of the beets and saute until softened, about 7 to 8 minutes.
+Add the celery, sugar, salt, water, half of the lemon juice, and bring the mixture to a boil.
+Season with the black pepper.
 Gently drop the kubbeh into the soup, reduce the heat to low, and cover the pot.
 Simmer until the kubbeh and the beets are cooked through, about 50 minutes.

 Step 7